French Accordion: The Soul of French Music

 - Robust construction with selected French woods

-- Preferred for performing traditional Auvergne repertoire
+- Preferred for performance of traditional Auvergne repertoire

-Iconic Models:
+Iconic models:

 The “Maugein Neva” has become a classic, and the “Centenaire” line celebrates a century of artisanal manufacturing.